 The AYL regular season generally consists of eight games.
 Teams can qualify for post season playoffs.
 The number of games played during the playoffs can vary based upon the number of teams in an age division.

 The AYL is comprised of Member Clubs establishing teams in the South Metro area communities of Littleton, Centennial, Highlands Ranch, SE Denver, South Aurora, Parker and Castle Rock.
 Games can be played in any of these locations at specific parks.

 Regular season games are scheduled for Saturdays with the earliest game at 8:30 or 9:00 am and the latest game scheduled for 2:30 or 3:00 pm.
 On some fields we may have later games being played under the lights starting at 5:00 and 7:00 pm as well.
-The first regular season game for 2016 is scheduled for Saturday, 8/2/2017, one Saturday before Labor Day Weekend.
 The regular season runs through the end of October/early November.
 Post season Playoffs begins immediately following the conclusion of the regular season and continue with the AYL Super Bowl that always is completed no later than the weekend before Thanksgiving.
 Please understand that Games may be postponed by weather, field issues or other problems resulting in game cancelations.
 Games are typically rescheduled on Sunday the week following the cancelation, eight days later.
 Also some playoff games may need to be scheduled on Sundays to be certain the entire playoff schedule can be completed prior to the mandatory end of the season.

 17. What if we have a family vacation scheduled during the season?